Our New Home

-We are now seeking support to help us realize our vision of a dynamic new science and community center, one that advances the welfare of this region – and others like it around the world.
+You have a unique opportunity to help us realize our vision of a dynamic new science and education center – one that advances the resilience of this region and others like it around the world.

-In a new center we'll apply our findings to ecosystem-based management goals and environmental issues affecting the long-term health of the fish, birds and mammals that support the economy of the region.
+In our new center we'll generate knowledge important to ecosystem-based management goals and environmental issues affecting the long-term health of the fish, birds, mammals, and people that support the economy of the region.
 This work will happen through carefully planned collaborations with stakeholders and the managers of these precious renewable resources.
 Then, we'll share our hard-earned knowledge with many people, including scientists, managers, and local and regional community leaders.

-Our vision is built on a record of past accomplishment and bolstered by accumulated traditional and local knowledge.
+Our vision is built on a record of past accomplishments and bolstered by our strong foundation of local knowledge as the only place-based community benefit institute of this type on Prince William Sound.
 It is steered by the crucial need to more fully understand ecosystem change in the face of a shifting global climate and increasing human threats.
 Achieving these goals will position the center among the elite in the field of modern marine research, and assure that decisions about mitigating future ecological change will be made within a framework of the best information possible.